Deebo Samuel Player Prop Bets for NFL Week 7 | San Francisco vs. Indianapolis 10/24/2021

 Recent Performances

-- In his Week 5 outing against the Cardinals, Samuel was targeted nine times, totaling 58 yards on three receptions (averaging 19.3 yards per catch).
+- In his Week 5 matchup with the Cardinals, Samuel reeled in three passes for 58 yards (19.3 yards per catch) while being targeted nine times.

-- Samuel has 16 receptions (on 32 targets) for 266 yards and two touchdowns in his last three games, averaging 88.7 yards per game.
+- Samuel's 16 catches (on 32 targets) have netted him 266 yards (88.7 ypg) and two touchdowns over his last three outings.

 Samuel's San Francisco Teammates